-Hummus must be one of the most widely-loved dips in the world – it’s full of fantastic plant-based protein, it’s nut-free, dairy-free, gluten-free, and it’s loved by children and adults alike.
+Hummus must be one of the most widely-loved dips in the world – it’s versatile, full of fantastic plant-based protein, it’s nut-free, dairy-free, gluten-free, and it’s loved by children and adults alike.
 This ultimate hummus recipe tastes delicious and takes less than 5 minutes to make and I swear it is a hundred times better than the shop versions!